Digital Marketing KPIs for 2023

 Email Marketing | $510 |

-The tradeoff is that these channels are generally slower than inorganic channels, and require a longer lead time before they begin producing a return.
+The tradeoff is that these channels are generally slower than paid channels, and require a longer lead time before they begin producing a return.
 As a result, most companies will still use paid channels like PPC to provide short-term lead generation.

-KPI #4: LTV to CAC Ratio
+LTV to CAC Ratio

 LTV to CAC Ratio | |